FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/vision_multiportal/vision-multiportal.rst

 Vision MultiPortal
 ==================

-The FDC SDK can accommodate two portals, each with full features including AprilTag and TFOD processors, and even switchable cameras.
+The SDK can accommodate two portals, each with full features including AprilTag and TFOD processors, and even switchable cameras.
 USB Bandwidth must be considered, especially for webcams sharing an external USB hub.